Welcome to Commodore Retro Heaven!

 collectors item.

-My story starts when my father suddenly came home from work with a Commodore 64.
+My story starts when my father suddenly came home from work with a Commodore 64 under his arms.

 We were at awe at all the things you could do with it.
 The first thing